memento-ai/Memento/apps/ingest/README.md

 nx run ingest --provider=anthropic --model=haiku --database=my-memento-db
 ```

 This command will ingest files from the current directory into a database named `my-memento-db`, using the Anthropic provider and the `haiku` model for summarization.
+If a template database for the Anthropic provider and `haiku` model doesn't exist, it will be created.
+The ingested mementos will be copied from the template database to the `my-memento-db` database, and any abandoned files or unreferenced mementos will be removed from `my-memento-db`.